-The escheat of postal savings and property that has been presumed abandoned or escheated under the law of another state prior to the effective date of Act 256 of 1979, which was July 1, 1979.
+- 1. The escheat of postal savings and property that has been presumed abandoned or escheated under the law of another state prior to July 1, 1979. - 2.
+Funds distributed from a trust or custodial fund established by a State of Arkansas retirement system.